 Networks and our networks refer to the communications infrastructure owned by Spark and others we work with, like Chorus.
 This infrastructure is used to provide you with services and includes our fixed line network and our wireless network.

 Notice period fee means a fee we may charge if you want to end your service straight away.
-This fee is for the price of the service for another 30 days, starting from when you tell us you want to end your service.
+This fee is for the price of the service for another 30 days and is calculated as a daily rate, based on the month in which service is disconnected.
+This will be applied for 30 days or the remainder balance of the 30 day notice period.

 Plan means the pricing you’ve agreed to pay monthly in return for services.
 If you’re on a plan it means we’ll charge you after you’ve received the service, by way of a bill which needs to be paid by its due date.
 Prepaid packs and plans are charged differently – see the definition for prepaid below.